prashanth-thipparthi/fault_tolerant_queue/README.md

-1. We can compile the project using maven.
+# Fault-tolerant Distributed Queue with Sequencer based Protocol

+Implemenation of faul tolerant and distributed queue with using sequencer based protocol.

+# Compiling code
 mvn clean install.

+# Running Program.
+## Run the servers using the below command by changing port numers
+mvn exec:java@follower -Dexec.args="<port_number>" &
+## Run the client using the following command.
+mvn exec:java@client

+## How it works.
-2. We have to run the servers first with 5 different port numbers as arguments.
+1. We have to run the servers first with 5 different port numbers as arguments.

-3. Next we have to tun the client and select the server to connect to.
+2. Next we have to run the client and select the server to connect to.

-4. Perform the operations on the queue.
+3. Perform the operations on the queue.

-5. Verify the queue by connecting to a different server apart from the first server.
+4. Verify the queue by connecting to a different server apart from the first server.

-What works:

-Distributed fault tolerant feature of the queue should work.

-Issues are with concurrency of the code.